$('button').on('click', function () {

 $('.menu-first > li').eq(0).css('font-weight', 'bold').next().css('font-style', 'oblique');

-Q31.
-Starting with some DOM elements in the nested structure below, you assign listeners for the same event to a child element and one of the parents using the JavaScript that follows.
-You want to ensure that when .leaf is clicked, only its event handler will be fired, instead of the click bubbling up and also firing the parent’s click handler.
-What do you need to add to its handler function?
+.class1.class2.:not or :last-of-type.#element.class..leaf is clicked, only its event handler will be fired, instead of the click bubbling up and also firing the parent’s click handler.
+What do you need to add to its handler function?<ul class="items" id="main-menu">

 <li>